Security-Auditing-Complex-of-Innovation/master/auditointisuunnitelma.md

 ### 5.2.7 Access restrictions to data

  1. Technical review
-    * Review that unnecessary access to cardholder data is prevented
+    * Manually review from system configuration that unnecessary access to cardholder data is prevented

  2. Administrative review
-    * Needed access rights are documented
+    * Documentation of access rights

 ### 5.2.8 Access restrictions to systems

  1. Technical review
     * Verify user identification from configurations
-    * Verify limitations of user access
+    * Verify limitations of user access from sudo or rbac configuration
     * Verify documented logging, connection and password policies

  2. Administrative review